Balance Sheet: Definition, Example, and How to Analyze It

 Equity

-Equity is what’s left for the owners after all liabilities are subtracted from the company’s assets.
-It includes items such as common stock, retained earnings, and additional paid-in capital.
-This number essentially reflects the true value that belongs to shareholders.
+Equity represents the owners’ stake in a company after all its liabilities are subtracted from its assets.
+It includes items such as common stock, additional paid-in capital, and retained earnings.

 Why is a Balance Sheet so Important?

-Here are the key ratios that highlight why the balance sheet is so important:
+Here are the key ratios that emphasize why the balance sheet is so important:

 How The Balance Sheet Works